kodybrown/seth/README.md

       REGEX NOTE: if you are including any of the special dos symbols in your regex (such as '^', '(', ')', '<', '>', etc.), you must wrap them in quotes, for instance `seth --regex "^AppData"`.

+    Formatting options:

+      --lower         lower-cases the envar names.
+      --upper         upper-cases the envar names.
+                      if --lower and --upper are not specified, the envar name is not modified.

+      --no-wrap       outputs formatted output, but without wrapping envar values. this format is used when the output is being redirected.
+      --wrap=n        forces wrapping at n characters instead of the window width. enforces minimum value of 20.

+      --align=[l|r]   aligns the envar name left or right. the default is left.

+      --indent=n      sets the envar name indentation. the default is 16 characters. use `all` to align to the longest envar name.
+      --no-indent     sets the envar name indentation to 0.

+    Config options:

+      --config        updates the config file with the specified options. using the --config flag by itself displays the current config options.

+      --env           updates the environment variables with the specified options. using the --env flag by itself displays the current environment variables.

+      OPTION PRECEDENCE: options are loaded first from the config file, then the environment variables, and finally the command-line
+                         arguments. so, the command-line arguments take precedence over the envars and the envars take precedence over the config file.

 Example output:
 ---------------